 - Term life insurance provides a death benefit only for a defined term, while whole life insurance pays out no matter when the policyholder dies.

-- The cost of life insurance may go up with age and if you have any health conditions, and some people may not be eligible to purchase life insurance if they cannot pass the medical exam or underwriting process.
+- The cost of life insurance may go up with increased age and if you have any health conditions, and some people may not be eligible to purchase life insurance if they cannot pass the medical exam or underwriting process.

 - Whole life insurance may come with a cash value account.